TheBoctor/ptt/README.md

 ## Push-to-Talk Helper ##

+Note: I am no longer actively using this unless something happens to KDE Plasma.
+Plasma 6.7 introduces a global Push To Talk shortcut that works better for my purposes, and this diff is easy to backport as a patch to 6.5 and 6.6.
+I recommend anyone on Plasma do this instead.

 Small utility I cobbled together using sample source code from various projects, designed to suit my personal preferences and use case.
 This is NOT production software for the general public, but may be useful to others.

 This utility allows using push-to-talk to control sources via libinput events, **so long as the user belongs to the `input` group**.
 XTEST/xdo is not used, there is no requirement for XWayland nor any specific display server, DE, or compositor.
 Xlib is only used to resolve human-readable button names.